-Con: If you get your mileage estimates wrong and end up driving much further than you anticipated you would, you will be charged for extra miles which can run into thousands.
+Con: If you get your mileage estimates wrong and end up driving much further than you anticipated you will be charged for extra miles - which can run into thousands.

 This is a different kind of contract.
 It still requires a deposit and monthly instalments, typically between one and five years.
 You are charged interest, although some dealers will offer interest-free finance deals or make a contribution towards your deposit.
 Again, check that the interest rate is competitive.